Weak Diffusion Priors Can Still Achieve Strong Inverse-Problem Performance: Details of AdamSphere and HoldoutTopK

 \section{Details of \textsc{AdamSphere} and \textsc{HoldoutTopK}}

 \paragraph{\textsc{AdamSphere} optimizer.} When optimizing the initial noise variable $z$ in diffusion-based inverse problems, we enforce the spherical constraint $\|z\|_2=r$ (with $r$ fixed, or set to $\|z^{(0)}\|_2$ at initialization).
 This prevents the optimizer from trivially changing the noise magnitude and keeps the search within the typical set of the Gaussian prior. \textsc{AdamSphere} optimizer adapts Adam to this constraint: at each iteration, we first project the Euclidean gradient onto the tangent space of the sphere at the current iterate, apply Adam’s moment updates using this tangent gradient, and then project the preconditioned search direction back to the tangent space.
 Finally, we take a step along this tangent direction and retract back to the sphere.
-We use the simple normalization retraction by default (rescale the updated vector to norm $r$), and also consider an exponential-map retraction that moves along a great circle on the sphere.